Master Spas hot tubs are fully insulated so that you can enjoy a hot tub year-round, whether it’s a crisp fall day, snowing, or a summer evening.

 Splashing on the floor or ground is inevitable when you own a hot tub.
 The water moves as you get in and out of the spa, as well as shift between the seats.
 Even a jet on full power can cause some spray.
-But you don’t want water to damage the flooring of your indoor space.
+But you don’t want water to damage the flooring of your indoor hot tub room.

-When you install a hot tub inside, be sure to think about flooring material and drainage.
+Before you install your indoor hot tub, be sure to think about flooring material and drainage.
 If your indoor hot tub is part of a renovation or new build, have the contractors install a floor drain.
 It will protect the flooring, as well as make it easier to enjoy your spa.

 It’s also important to plan for routine water care.
 Master Spas recommends that your hot tub be drained every six months.
 When it comes time to empty your hot tub, where will the water go?
 You can attach a garden hose to the drain or use a sump pump to help remove the water.

 To connect your hot tub to power, you can either plug it into a wall outlet or wire it directly to a 220v, 230v, or 240v connection through your home’s central circuit breaker box.
-If you don’t have a proper wall outlet, you’ll need to install one.
+If you don’t have a proper wall outlet, you’ll need to install one in your hot tub room.
 To prevent moisture-related short circuits, you’ll also need to install a ground fault circuit interrupter (GFCI) between your hot tub and power source as well.
 A licensed electrician should perform this work.

 Just like an outdoor hot tub, you need to have a flat, level surface that can support the weight of the hot tub.
 Even if you think the floor is supported, it’s a good idea to contact an experienced contractor to evaluate your space.

 The higher temperature of a hot tub, along with the water in the spa, can cause the indoor space to be humid.
 The moisture in the air can cause damage to paint, drywall, and your home decor.
-An efficient ventilation system can help you avoid any dampness or odor in the space.
+An indoor hot tub rooms will need additional ventilation.
+Look for an efficient ventilation system can help you avoid any dampness or odor in the space.

-One of the biggest challenges of an indoor hot tub is getting it indoors.
-Before buying a hot tub to put inside, review its specifications and talk with a qualified salesperson about how it will be delivered.
+One of the biggest challenges of an installing a spa in an indoor hot tub room is getting it into the room.
+Before signing the contract, review the spa’s dimensions and talk with a qualified salesperson about how it will be delivered.
 It’s always a good idea to measure any doorways, hallways, or spaces that will be on the delivery route.